 For my home PC, I went with Norton 360 (bought it locally in India from a dealer) after studying on their website how Symantec has slimmed the whole product in terms of resources.
-I installed it in Home Server (Windows XP 32bit with 500GB Mirrored HDD, 2GB RAM, AMD 64) and in my Home PC (Intel Quad Core 2.4Ghz, 8GB RAM, 160 GB, 500GB HDD, Dell 20″ Monitor).
-I found NAV 360 to take very little resources and snappier.
-But I have been having trouble with its firewall to open ports for Zune Network Sharing and few other applications.
+I installed it on my Home Server (Windows XP 32bit with 500GB Mirrored HDD, 2GB RAM, AMD 64) and on my Home PC (Intel Quad Core 2.4Ghz, 8GB RAM, 160 GB, 500GB HDD, Dell 20″ Monitor).
+I found NAV 360 to take very few resources and be snappier.
+But I have been having trouble with its firewall to open ports for Zune Network Sharing and a few other applications.
 I wished NAV 360 had a database of known applications and their firewall settings.
-I found the lack of an option to backup your firewall rules and restoring it a serious limitation.
+I found the lack of an option to backup your firewall rules and restore them a serious limitation.
 It didn’t have a Zone preset as well-meaning for every rule you have to define your local subnet and range.

 In the end, I will recommend the Vista Out-of-box firewall plus either K7 Antivirus or Norton Antivirus 2008/NAV 360 AV Module alone.